Farm Trader: Deutz-Fahr 6140 Review

 With lucern still growing well through the summer and plenty of area, there was ample opportunity to see the green machines in action.

-For our test, Alistair Horrocks, national sales manager for Deutz-Fahr Tractors at Power Framing had organised a Powershift version 6140 Agrotron, which was released in New Zealand at the Northland Field Days in early March.
+For our test, Alistair Horrocks, national sales manager for Deutz-Fahr Tractors at Power Farming had organised a Powershift version 6140 Agrotron, which was released in New Zealand at the Northland Field Days in early March.

 This new model is available in two different horespower ratings – 130 and 140 (like our test machine), with two transmission options – Powershift and TTV (variable) – available.
 There are different spec level machines, and there’s also the option to indent order a tractor to your specific requirements.